 Côtes du Marmandais Le Vignoble d'Elian

 Varietals: 50% Cabernet Franc, 30% Merlot, 20% Syrah Color: Red

 Download : Pack shot - Label

 Côtes du Marmandais Clos Baquey

 Clos Baquey is the grand cuvée from Elian Daros - an undeniable statement that the southwest can make ageworthy, inspiring wines.
-This is a blend of Merlot, Cabernet Franc, Abouriou, and Cabernet Sauvignon.
 With 2-3 years in bottle it starts so show some round edges, and in 5-6 years begins to hit its prime, drinking well for about 10 years.
 Elian told me he was quite proud when the 04 Clos Baquey more than held it's own at a dinner with a group of famous winemakers who had all brought older vintages of their wines.
 Incidentally, Baquey is the name of the lieu-dit, and the word Baquey is local dialect for cowherd.

 Côtes du Marmandais Coucou Blanc

 Varietals: 60% Sauvignon Blanc, 10% Sauvignon Gris, 30% Semillon Color: Red

 From the Southwest - a dry wine that seems halfway between a dry white from Bordeaux and the Loire.
 Blue Marl and gravel soils.
 Elevage one year in foudre and concrete egg tank.